 Cocha Cashu Biological Station

 In 2014, we expanded our commitment to Amazonian rainforest conservation by taking on management responsibility for Cocha Cashu Biological Station, a conservation and research center located in Manu National Park, Peru.
 Situated in the western Amazon, the station lies within the 4-million acre park, recognized by UNESCO as a World Heritage Site and protected as a biosphere preserve.
 It is among the most biodiverse lowland tropical forests in the world, and is considered to be one of the most pristine ecosystems on the planet.
 The national park is home to more than 1,000 bird species, 200 species of reptiles and amphibians, 125 species of mammals, and 40 species of fish, with more certain to be documented in the future.
 Living in the area of the field station are such rare and charismatic species as jaguars, giant river turtles, Goeldi’s monkeys, black caimans, lowland tapirs, and giant river otters.
 The only human inhabitants of the region are indigenous groups, including the Machigenga tribe and five others that remain uncontacted by Western society.
-San Diego Zoo Global staff in Applied Animal Ecology maintain the station, making it available to researchers as a premier field site and serving as a training facility for future conservation scientists.
+San Diego Zoo Global staff in Recovery Ecology maintain the station, making it available to researchers as a premier field site and serving as a training facility for future conservation scientists.

 Ebo Forest Research Stations